There are very few pathways with real research supporting longevity gains in both stopping and perhaps reversing aging.

 There were no adverse drug reactions (ADRs) on hepatic, renal, or glucose markers based on biochemical analysis.
 There were no statistically significant self-reported or major ADRs.
 Conclusion.
 Pterostilbene is generally safe for use in humans up to 250 mg/day.

-We love all the downstream pathways affected but we're after Yamanaka trickery till Altos Labs and the bunch bring out
+We love all the downstream pathways affected but we're after Yamanaka trickery till Altos Labs and the bunch bring out new options.

 This is next-gen and we're on the search for epigenetic cleansing!